How mouse take work and wetin dey inside am

 How fault status dey judged

-Go back to di mouse checker page
+Go back to di mouse check page